On the correspondence from Bayesian log-linear modelling to logistic regression modelling with $g$-priors: Introduction

-To simplify the analysis and notation, for the remainder of this manuscript we consider models specified under corner point constraints.
-Then, every logistic regression model parameter is defined uniquely by the corresponding log-linear model parameter, and the correspondence between the two types of model is more direct.
+The contribution of our manuscript is two-fold.
+First, Theorem 1 states that assigning to $\bflambda$ the $g$-prior that is specific to log-linear modelling, implies the $g$-prior specific to logistic modelling on the parameters $\bfbeta$ of the corresponding logistic regression.
+The log-linear model has to be the largest model that corresponds to the logistic regression, i.e. the model that contains all possible interaction terms between the categorical factors in $\mathcal{P} \setminus \{ Y \}$.
+Second, under the reasonable assumption that an investigator who chooses a $g$-prior for $\bflambda$ would also choose a $g$-prior for $\bfbeta$ if they were to fit a logistic regression directly, inferences on the parameters of a log-linear model translate to inferences on the parameters of the corresponding logistic regression.
+Closed form expressions for the posterior distributions do not exist.
+Wang and George (2007) utilize the Laplace approximation for generalized linear models, focusing on the approximation of the marginal likelihood for the purpose of variable selection.
+Theorem 2 shows that, asymptotically, the matching between the prior distributions of the corresponding parameters extends to the posterior distributions.
+It is then demonstrated by numerical illustrations that the presence or absence of interaction terms in the log-linear model can inform on the relation between the binary $Y$ and the other variables as described by logistic regression.
 For example, assume that after fitting a specific log-linear model, the credible interval for an element of $\bflambda$ contains zero.
-When fitting the corresponding logistic regression model, the investigator will anticipate that the credible interval for the corresponding element of $\bfbeta$ will also contain zero, as the two parameters are equal. {\it Importantly}, for this translation to hold, it is essential that the prior distribution for $\bfbeta$ implied by the prior on $\bflambda$ is the same to the distribution the investigator would assign to $\bfbeta$ if they were to fit the logistic model directly.
-If the implied prior on $\bfbeta$ is different to a directly assigned prior then, with regard to $\bfbeta$, there is no correspondence between the Bayesian log-linear and logistic analyses, rendering any translation meaningless.
+When fitting the corresponding logistic regression model, the investigator will anticipate that the credible interval for the corresponding element of $\bfbeta$ will also contain zero. {\it Importantly}, for this translation to hold, it is essential that the prior distribution for $\bfbeta$ implied by the prior on $\bflambda$ is the same to the distribution the investigator would assign to $\bfbeta$ if they were to fit the logistic model directly.
+If the implied prior on $\bfbeta$ is not the same as a directly assigned prior then, with regard to $\bfbeta$, the correspondence from the Bayesian log-linear analysis to the logistic one becomes dubious.
+In both illustrations in Section 4, we observe that the credible intervals of the corresponding $\bflambda$ and $\bfbeta$ parameters are virtually identical considering simulation error.